OrestisDrow/FastfoodNutritionAnalyzer/README.md

 ### Conclusion:
 The use of **KMeans** for this task enabled an unsupervised approach to grouping food items based on their nutritional content.
 The post-clustering interpretation ensured the clusters were meaningfully labeled as **"Main," "Side," and "Dessert"** based on average nutritional values and cluster characteristics.
 Using **PCA** for visualization further validated the cluster separation.

+### Additional Notes

+- The project follows clean coding principles, with attention to readability and maintainability.
+It includes docstrings, type hints, logging and an overall structured project layout in case you want to dive deeper into the code.
+I aimed it to be as production ready as possible compared to the time given to me.

 ## Future Improvements